When Values Collide: Deliberating Environmental Issues with Youth and Adults

 This webinar is brought to you by ee360+.

-An ambitious multi-year initiative, the ee360+ Leadership and Training Collaborative connects, trains, and promotes innovative leaders dedicated to using the power of education to create a more just and sustainable future for everyone, everywhere.
-Led by NAAEE, ee360+ is made possible through funding and support from U.S. EPA and partner organizations representing universities and nonprofits across the country, and five federal agencies.
-Through this partnership, ee360+ brings together more than five decades of expertise to grow, strengthen, and diversify the environmental education field.
+ee360+ is an ambitious multi-year initiative that connects, trains, and promotes innovative leaders dedicated to using the power of education to create a more healthy and sustainable future for everyone, everywhere.
+Led by NAAEE, ee360+ is made possible through funding and support from U.S. EPA and twenty-five partner organizations representing universities and nonprofits across the country, as well as five federal agencies.
+Through this partnership, ee360+ brings together more than five decades of expertise to grow and strengthen the environmental education field.
 Visit https://naaee.org/programs/ee360 to learn more.